tarheelreid/ANW-Unit3/README.md

 # American Ninja Warrior: Obstacle History

 The following data repository contains all of the obstacles used during copetition in American Ninja Warrior history.
+As a competition designer for the American Ninja Warrior reality television show, I wanted to become a better designer through learning about obstacle history.
 Through Jupyter Labs using Python and the Pandas Package, I was able to figure out the top 20 most used obstacles in competition from my original obstacle history .csv file.
-In looking at this information, athlete's competing in the show can be better equipped for new competition layouts now knowing probable obstacle sequences and popular obstacles used.
+In figuring out this information, I am better equipped to design new, better, and more interesting course layouts to increase the show's innovation and viewer count.
+Additionally, athlete's competing in the show can be better equipped for new competition layouts now knowing probable obstacle sequences and popular obstacles used.
 Or, if you're a genuine fan of the show, this obstacle history and most popular obstacle data is very interesting to read through and look at.

 This repository contains:
 1. In-class tutorials.